SciLifeLab/internal-provisioning/README.md

-#Ansible playbooks
+# Ansible playbooks

-This reposiory contains playbooks to deploy the infrastructure at National Genomics Infrastructure.
+This repository contains playbooks to deploy the preprocessing and NAS infrastructure at National Genomics Infrastructure.

 Please refer to [ansible documentation](http://docs.ansible.com/) for more details about Ansible concepts and how it works.

-Also, take a look at the ansible [best practices](http://docs.ansible.com/playbooks_best_practices.html).

 The repository is structured following this structure
 ```